-Raytheon And United Technologies Merge To Create A New Aerospace Giant
+Raytheon, United Technologies Merger Will Create A New Aerospace Giant

 The merger is subject to approval by government regulators, as well as by the two companies' shareholders.
 But the pair have already unveiled a website touting their merger.

-Under the deal, the new Raytheon will consolidate its operations into four businesses.
+Under the deal, the new Raytheon Technologies will consolidate its operations into four businesses.
 One will be based on intelligence and aerospace and another based on defense and missile systems.
-Those entities will join Collins Aerospace (the recently acquired Rockwell Collins Inc.) and jet engine maker Pratt & Whitney — two of United's high-revenue divisions.
+Those entities will join Collins Aerospace (the recently acquired Rockwell Collins Inc.) and jet engine-maker Pratt & Whitney — two of United Technologies' high-revenue divisions.

 "By joining forces, we will have unsurpassed technology and expanded R&D capabilities," Hayes said.
 "Merging our portfolios will also deliver cost and revenue synergies that will create long-term value for our customers and shareowners."